microsoft/terminal/doc/specs/#1571 - New Tab Menu Customization/#1571 - New Tab Menu Customization.md

     - _This setting is probably pretty niche, and not a requirement_.
 More of a theoretical suggestion than anything.
-    - In the case of no entries for this folder, we should make sure to also reflect the `expand` property:
+    - In the case of no entries for this folder, we should make sure to also reflect the `inline` property:
-      - `allowEmpty:true`, `expand:auto`: just ignore the entry at all.
+      - `allowEmpty:true`, `inline:auto`: just ignore the entry at all.
 Don't add a placeholder to the parent list.
-      - `allowEmpty:true`, `expand:always`: Add a nested entry, with an
+      - `allowEmpty:true`, `inline:never`: Add a nested entry, with an
         `<empty>` placeholder.
-      - `allowEmpty:false`, `expand:auto`: just ignore the entry at all.
+      - `allowEmpty:false`, `inline:auto`: just ignore the entry at all.
 Don't add a placeholder to the parent list.
-      - `allowEmpty:false`, `expand:always`: just ignore the entry at all.
+      - `allowEmpty:false`, `inline:never`: just ignore the entry at all.
 Don't add a placeholder to the parent list.
 * `"type":"action"`: This represents a menu entry that should execute a specific `ShortcutAction`.